code-disaster/libgdx-snippets/README.md

 A collection of code snippets for the lazy [libGDX](https://github.com/libgdx/libgdx) user.

 - Aimed for desktop projects, so the code won't run on HTML5 and mobile.
-- Is written/compiled with JDK 8, and uses Java 1.8 language features.
+- Written/compiled with JDK 8, and uses Java 1.8 language features.
 - Invades the ```com.badlogic.gdx.*``` namespace.
 - Embeds a small native library for some utility functions.
 - No external dependencies (besides libGDX, of course).